What is Cartilage and What Does it Do?

 Growth plates are special growing zones that only kids have.
 They are made of cartilage and located near the ends of long bones, like the femur (thigh bone) and tibia (shin bone).

-In growth plate areas, new cells are made, which makes your bones get longer.
+In growth plate areas, new cells are made, making your bones longer.
 This is how you grow taller!

 Why do kids have more cartilage than adults?

-Babies are mostly made of cartilage!
-This is why a baby can fit in a uterus and squeeze out of the birth canal.
+Baby skeletons are mostly made of cartilage because they need to be more flexible.
+Before babies are born, they need to fit in a uterus and squeeze out of the birth canal.

-As children grow up, a lot of the cartilage in their body is replaced by harder bone.
+As children grow up, much of the cartilage in their body is replaced by harder bone.
+In other words, your skeleton anatomy transforms and hardens as you get older.

-Since cartilage has no nerves, it doesn’t hurt when it’s damaged.
-If a person feels joint pain, that means that the surrounding bones are damaged, too.
+Since cartilage has no nerves, it doesn’t hurt when damaged.
+If a person feels joint pain, the surrounding bones are damaged, too.
 The nerves in the bones send off painful warning signals.

-Without blood vessels to bring fresh oxygen and nutrients, broken cartilage has a hard time healing and growing back.
-That’s why you need to take good care of these natural cushions in your body.
+Without blood vessels to bring fresh oxygen and nutrients, broken cartilage has trouble healing and growing back.
+That’s why you need to take good care of the natural cushions in your body.

 3 ways to protect your cartilage

 • KEEP A HEALTHY WEIGHT – Extra weight on your body can put too much stress on your joints.
-Try to exercise everyday and choose nutritious food to help you have a weight that fits your body.
+Try to exercise everyday.
+Choose nutritious food to help you have a weight that fits your body.

-• DO LOW-IMPACT EXERCISE – Swimming, walking, and riding a bicycle are more gentle on your joints compared to other activities.
+• DO LOW-IMPACT EXERCISE – Swimming, walking, and riding a bicycle are more gentle on your joints than other activities.
+Most kids don’t have to worry about this unless they get injured from a sport.
+This tip is especially helpful for older adults, though!

 • PUMP UP THE MUSCLES – When muscles around the joint are strong, this will help support the cartilage inside the joint.
 Yoga is a great way to make muscles stronger at any age.